 The culture of the vine, winemaking and viticultural landscapes are an important part of European and Mediterranean food culture.
-Since the domestication of the vine, in the fourth millennium BC, its evolution and spread has been considered a great human achievement, which shaped Europe's landscapes, both in terms of its territory and its people.
+Since the domestication of the vine, several thousand years BC, its evolution and spread has been considered a great human achievement, which shaped Europe's landscapes, both in terms of its territory and its people.

 The European rural landscape is considered as an important heritage with high added value.
 Wineries, and the people and the technology associated with this tradition, are important components of our culture, which are also expressed through different forms of oral traditions.
 Moreover, the quality of life in rural areas can be considered as a model for the future and a heritage to be preserved.